mk-fg/incremetal-disk-compare-and-sync/README.rst

 command-line options at runtime.

-When changing those, it might be a good idea to run the tool only on dst-file first, without src-file argument, to read it and rebuild hash-map from scratch, so that subsequent run with same parameters can use that, instead of doing full copy (and a lot of writes intead of reads).
+When changing those, it might be a good idea to run the tool only on dst-file first, without src-file argument, to read it and rebuild its hash-map from scratch, so that subsequent run with same parameters can use that, instead of doing full copy (and all-writes in place of mostly-reads).

 While using the tool from scripts, ``-M/--hash-map-update`` option can be added to treat missing or invalid hash-map-file as an error, as it should probably always be there for routine runs, and should never be rebuilt anew with a complete resync by such scripts.

-Hash-map file format is not tied to current host's type sizes or endianness.
+Hash-map file format is not tied to current host's C type sizes or endianness.

 .. _BLAKE2s: https://en.wikipedia.org/wiki/BLAKE_(hash_function)